SeaGL/seagl.github.io/_posts/2017-08-19-CA_nomsclosing.md

 * A sentence or two about why you think they deserve this award
 * Projects or organizations they serve through (links are very helpful!)

-Please only nominate people who are doing their free software work in the [Casacadia region](https://en.wikipedia.org/wiki/Cascadia_(bioregion)) and who are currently living.
+Please only nominate people who are doing their free software work in the [Cascadia region](https://en.wikipedia.org/wiki/Cascadia_(bioregion)) and who are currently living.
 Thanks in advance for helping us honor a great community builder!

 The award will be presented in October at SeaGL and announced on [Opensource.com](https://opensource.com/)